-Hong Kong's handover: How the UK returned it to China - BBC News

 Hong Kong's handover: How the UK returned it to China

-On 1 July, Hong Kong marks the 20th anniversary of the handover from British rule back to China.
+Every year, on 1 July, Hong Kong marks the day where it was returned from British to Chinese control.

+This year, the city will celebrate the 25th anniversary of the British handover - at a time when it's coming under increased Chinese control.

+But what is Hong Kong's connection to Britain, when was it returned to China, and most importantly, what does its future look like?

 What led to the handover?

 Britain first took over Hong Kong island in 1842, after defeating China in the First Opium War.
+After the Second Opium War, Beijing was forced to also cede Kowloon in 1860, the area on the mainland opposite the island.

-In 1898, to enforce its control of the area, the UK leased the additional surrounding territories, promising to return them to China in 99 years.
+In 1898, to enforce its control of the area, the UK leased additional land, known as the New Territories, promising to return them to China in 99 years.

 Hong Kong developed rapidly under UK rule, becoming one of the world's major financial and business centres.